junction-labs/junction-client/README_ALPHA_TESTERS.md

 to PyPi and crates.io yet.
 For the meantime, we're going to ask you to build and install Junction and a simple control plane from source.

-### Rust and Python

-To get going on Junction, you need a working Rust toolchain and a system Python that you can use to bootstrap a virtualenv.
-If you don't have Rust installed, use [rustup](https://rustup.rs/) to get started.

 ### Kubernetes

 To do anything interesting with Junction, you currently need a running